mohmiim/MLIntroduction/session-6/README.md

 ## 9. Multivariate multistep forecasting

-We are going to use the Weather data from the link mentioned in section 5, the data on the web site is available as separate csv files, one for every 6 month since 2003 till now.
-I included a the Python code I wrote to combine csv files in a folder into one csv file just in case you want to do your own experimentations.
+We are going to use the Weather data from the link mentioned in section 5, the data on the web site is available as separate csv files, one for every 6 months since 2003 till now.
+I included the Python code I wrote to combine csv files in a folder into one csv file just in case you want to do your own experimentations.
 I created one combined CSV file for the data from 2015 till now.

-let's load the data, this time we will use Pandas
+Let's load the data, this time we will use Pandas

 ~~~~{.python}
 df = pd.read_csv("/tmp/weather.csv")